pcdshub/lucid/docs/source/toolbar.rst

 - The user can specify an arbitrary number of tabs.
 - Each tab can have an arbitrary number of columns.
 - The columns are filled from left to right, then from top to bottom.
-- Only ``PyDMShellCommand`` and ``PyDMRelatedDisplayButton`` widgets are supported.
+- Only ``LucidDockButton``, ``PyDMShellCommand`` and ``PyDMRelatedDisplayButton`` widgets are supported.
 - Any available pyqt property or general python attribute can be specified on either of these button types.

 Guidelines
 ----------

-- The related display option (``display``) should be used whenever it is possible to do so, because the screen will open more quickly compared to a shell script, which will need to initialize an entire new python shell with new imports.
+- The dock (``dock``) and related display (``display``) options open windows more quickly than the shell commend (``shell``) option and should be used whenever possible.
+  A pydm screen in a shell script would need to initialize an entire new python shell with new imports, and may even have other setup steps, leading to large delays.
+- The dock option (``dock``) should be used for any screen that fits nicely in the dock- that is, any screen that isn't wide.
+This gives the user maximum flexibility for how to use the screen.
+- The related display option (``display``) should be used for larger screens that don't fit into the dock.
+- The shell command (``shell``) option should be reserved for cases where it is strictly required, such as for running non-PyDM applications.

 File Format
 -----------